roman-milk/roman-milk.github.io/mike-trains-a-slut.md

  "Hmmm, so now you want to be my slut.
 Is that it Beth?
 Do you need me to touch you, to suck on your clit and make you cum?"
 He leant over close to her face and softly said, "Do you want me to fuck you Beth?
 Feel my hard cock slide into your tight cunt, feel hot cum splashing inside you.
 Tell me Beth, what do you want?"

  Beth returned Mike's gaze.
 She could not believe what she was about to say.
 He could have fucked her at anytime, but he was making her ask to be fucked.
-Report_Story #3